asmodeus812/nvim-fuzzymatch/README.md

 - **headers**: Headers are optional components of text shown at the top of the picker interface.
 They can provide help or information to the user.
 If not provided, `headers can be auto-generated based on the configured actions`, that have labels, to give the user hints on how to interact with the picker.
-The headers consists of blocks, each block is separated with a comma, each block can contain multiple lines, each block contains the components of a single header block, and must be a table of strings or tuple of string and the highlight group name, i.e for a single header block - `{ { "Header Text", "HighlightGroup" } }`
+The headers consists of blocks, each block is separated with a comma, each block can contain multiple blocks, each block contains the components of a single composite header, and must be a table of strings or tuple of string and the highlight group name or a function that outputs the tuple or a single string for a single header block - `{ { "Header Text", "HighlightGroup" } }`

 - **match_limit**: The maximum number of matches to stop after, if `nil` there is no limit and all matches will be kept, the matcher will not stop until all entries have been processed.